wilco42/admiral/README.md

 1. Copy `config/sample-localSettings.php` to `config/localSettings.php`<br/>
    Copy `config/sample-localSettings.json` to `config/localSettings.json`.<br/>
    Edit `localSettings.json` and replace the sample settings with your own.<br/>
-   Refer to the [Settings page](https://github.com/jquery/testswarm/wiki/Settings) for more information.
+   Refer to the [Settings page](https://github.com/TestArmada/admiral/wiki/Settings) for more information.

 1. *For Apache:*<br/>
    Copy `config/sample-.htaccess` to `.htaccess`.<br/>
-   To run TestSwarm from a non-root directory, set `web.contextpath` in `localSettings.json` to the correct path from the web root and update RewriteBase in `.htaccess`.
+   To run Admiral from a non-root directory, set `web.contextpath` in `localSettings.json` to the correct path from the web root and update RewriteBase in `.htaccess`.
    Verify that `.htaccess` is working properly by opening a page other than the HomePage (e.g.
    `/testswarm/projects`) in your browser.<br/>Required Apache configuration:<br/>